NeonHo/CSMLNotebook/Machine Learning/papers/Quantization/Fake Quantization.md

 The whole error is: $|\hat{v}-v|$.

 ## After the backward
-The weights is updated after the backward.
+The weights are updated after the backward.
+So we will re-estimate the quantization parameter: $s$.

+# STE